 Aria immortalized Burton by releasing a replica of his bass guitar, the Aria Pro II Cliff Burton Signature Bass.
 His parents have secretly donated his royalties to a scholarship fund for music students at the high school he attended.

-Trivia Facts: His early and unfortunate passing occurred when Metallica's tour bus flipped on its side.
-He was posthumously inducted into the Rock and Roll Hall of Fame in 2009.
+Trivia: Burton was posthumously inducted into the Rock ‘n’ Roll Hall of Fame in 2009.
 He was known for practicing at least 6 hours a day from age 13 all the way through his career with Metallica.

 Associated Acts: Jazz Workshop, Miles Davis, Joni Mitchell

-Mingus' style included elements of soul, hard bop, black gospel, blues, classical, and jazz (especially Third Stream).
+Mingus’s style included elements of soul, hard bop, black gospel, blues, classical, and jazz (especially Third Stream).
 He was a huge proponent of collective improvisation.
-The list of artists he worked with is huge, including names like Pepper Adams, Charlie Parker, Louis Armstrong, and many more.
+The list of artists he worked with is huge, and includes names like Pepper Adams, Charlie Parker, Louis Armstrong, and many more.

-Trivia Facts: In 1933, the Library of Congress purchased Charles Mingus' scores, sound recordings, photos, and letters, calling it their most important acquisition related to jazz ever.
+Trivia: In 1933, the Library of Congress purchased Charles Mingus’s scores, sound recordings, photos, and letters, calling it their most important acquisition related to jazz ever.
 The Mingus Big Band, Mingus Orchestration, and Mingus Dynasty still play his compositions.

 Associated Acts: Cream, The Graham Bond Organisation

 Jack Bruce is best known as the lead vocalist and bass player for Cream with Eric Clapton and Ginger Baker.
 He was responsible for co-writing many of their greatest hits.
-He's got all the awards, including a Grammy Lifetime Achievement Award.
+He’s won many awards, including a Grammy Lifetime Achievement Award.
 He began as a jazz bassist and soon switched to the rock and R&B genres.